Exxon Mobil (XOM) Last Update 3/21/25

 Since unconventional assets- those developed with horizontal drilling and hydraulic fracturing -produce more oil and gas than conventional wells, drilling these wells generates higher investment returns.
 The company will regularly sell noncore assets to maintain a strong balance sheet and recycle capital into higher-returning new investments. the company is also selling its oil and gas assets in Nigeria for $1.3 billion, as well as those it owns in Malaysia.

-Shift Towards Cleaner Energy
+Shift Toward Cleaner Energy

 The biggest headwind Exxon faces is not oil price volatility, it is the global shift toward cleaner energy sources.
-Although Exxon has been dabbling in clean energy, it has chosen to stick to its oil and natural gas roots.
+Although Exxon has been investing in clean energy, it has chosen to stick to its oil and natural gas roots.
 The logic is sound, given that these fuels, despite being volatile commodities, are likely to remain vital energy sources for decades to come.
 But Exxon's ability to make huge deals gives it a survival edge if it plans to buy a clean energy company in the future.